 Perhaps the most wonderful thing about it to me was the atmosphere of freewheeling experimentation it had.
 The OS felt open to you; it was easy to break, but also easy to modify.
 Applications were also heavily customizable.
-It was a great place to poke around and get your hands dirty, and I learned a huge amount about working with computers that way.
+It was a great place to poke around and get your hands dirty, and I learned a huge amount about working with computers that way (especially when I broke things).
 I still get butterflies in my stomach thinking about the thrill of possibility it gave me.

 ResEdit was a resource editor for Mac OS in the pre-OS-X era, developed by Apple and bundled along with the operating system as a developer tool.
 Its history is rather poorly documented, and would make a good research project in-and-of-itself.
 Wikipedia claims its first release was in the "mid-1980s", which might imply that it shipped along with the original System 1 OS, but there's no citation given.
 It played a central role in the thriving modding scene that existed around many Mac games.